 Avoid improper food combinations.

-Therefore by bringing awareness to these vital “food rules”, one can avoid unnecessary harm to the system and begin to heal and strengthen the digestive force.
-Here is a chart of the basic Improper Food Combinations:
+Therefore, by bringing awareness to these vital “food rules”, you can avoid unnecessary harm to your system and begin to heal and strengthen your digestive force (Agni).
+Here is a chart with some of the basic Improper Food Combinations for you to avoid: